Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/software-asset-management.md

 ## View Installed Software per Device
-For Asset Types created under the Computer System and, or Mobile Device Classes, an Asset Administrator can enable the:

-Installed Software Information accordion section from the Manage Asset Types menu option.
+For Asset Types created under the Computer System and, or Mobile Device Classes, an Asset Administrator can enable the Installed Software Information accordion section from the Manage Asset Types menu option.
 This will expose the Installed Software Information accordion section on any Asset Records, of that Asset Type.

 Data displayed:
 * Software Product